anton-o/telegram_gpt_bot/README.md

 # Deploy and run
   1. ensure you have ssh configured to access your server
+  2. change start.sh and stop.sh according to your virtual env and location for the bot source code
-  2. create deploy_ip.cfg with an IP address of the server
+  3. create deploy_ip.cfg with an IP address of the server
-  3. create secret.py based on the example
+  4. create secret.py based on the example
-  4. run ./deploy.sh
+  5. run ./deploy.sh